petol/go-semaphore/README.md

 # go-semaphore
-Simple Semaphore Solution based on a buffered Channel
+Simple Semaphore Solution based on a buffered Channel, Blocking until a semaphore is released

 ## Usage: